by Jan Hadley

-Construction of the Willcox Walls began in 1913, and they substantially completed that year with plants and other final touches along both sides of the street finished by January 1916.
+Construction of the Willcox Walls began in 1913 and they were substantially completed that year, with plants and other final touches along both sides of the street finished by January 1916.
 The Walls have withstood earthquakes, flooding, and other forces of nature, and still stand, adding beauty to Queen Anne Boulevard.

 The Willcox Walls were designated a City Landmark in 1976, recognized for their structural detail, brick work, exterior appearance, and lighting fixtures.

 In 1989, after nearby residents complained of deterioration and damaged and missing light fixtures, the city began renovations and repairs to the Eighth West section of the Walls.
 The cost of repairs was funded by a Parks levy approved by Seattle voters.
 The work included replacing missing, broken, or cracked bricks; removing rust from reinforcing bar; patching mortar; and replicating the more than 60 light standards along the Walls.
 Cast aluminum reproductions were made matching as closely as possible, the original design, ornamentation, and detail.
 Unfortunately, the original light green color was no longer available, and the replicas are dark green.